aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/static-assets/sam-templates/nodejs14.x/hello-ts/{{cookiecutter.project_name}}/README.md

 {{ cookiecutter.project_name }}$ sam build
 ```

-The SAM CLI installs dependencies defined in `hello-world/package.json`, creates a deployment package, and saves it in the `.aws-sam/build` folder.
+The SAM CLI installs dependencies defined in `hello-world/package.json`, compiles TypeScript with esbuild, creates a deployment package, and saves it
+in the `.aws-sam/build` folder.

 Test a single function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives
 from the event source.
 Test events are included in the `events` folder in this project.